preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/groups/index.rst

 Add groups to a Omnia group
 ------------------------------
-Only Omnia groups can be added to an Omnia group.
+Only Omnia groups can be added to Omnia groups.
+If you need to add other groups to a group, use Dynamic groups.

 1. Click the Groups icon.